BrachiumX/Fourier/README.md

 ## Issues

 The resulting wav file is handled weirdly by some programs.
-For example using Apple music results in extremely loud noise compared to the input, whereas for other programs noise level is normal.
+For example using Apple Music results in extremely loud noise compared to the input, whereas for other programs noise level is normal.
 This may be a result of the created wav files lacking tags or attributes that were present in the input file.